The Monarch Charitable Foundation

 Key Takeaways for Grant Writers

-• Submit unsolicited proposals directly - Don't be deterred by the 990-PF language about "preselected organizations."
+• Submit unsolicited proposals directly - Don't be deterred by the 990-PF language about "preselected organisations."
 The foundation has publicly stated they accept and welcome unsolicited proposals.

 • Request unrestricted, multi-year funding - This is their preferred approach.
 Don't feel obligated to restrict your proposal to a specific project.

 • Lead with values alignment - Demonstrate understanding of their core belief that cash/resources + trust = solutions.
-Show how your organization embodies grassroots leadership and proximity to communities.
+Show how your organisation embodies grassroots leadership and proximity to communities.

-• Emphasize prevention and root causes - Whether in early childhood or climate work, show how your approach addresses why problems occur, not just their symptoms.
+• Emphasise prevention and root causes - Whether in early childhood or climate work, show how your approach addresses why problems occur, not just their symptoms.

-• Showcase diverse leadership - If your organization is led by women, BIPOC leaders, or Indigenous peoples, this strongly aligns with their priorities.
+• Showcase diverse leadership - If your organisation is led by women, BIPOC leaders, or Indigenous peoples, this strongly aligns with their priorities.

 • Be honest about challenges - Their emphasis on "honest dialogue" and welcoming "tough conversations" suggests they value transparency over polish.